 Factor in how damaged or how healthy the tree is overall and what you want the overall shape of your plant to look like.
 This might mean removing leaves with more than 50% damage, thinning out crowded areas, or removing drooping (or even healthy) lower leaves to make a bushy fiddle look more like a tree.

 Removing damaged leaves can help the health of a plant, but don’t worry about shaping a plant if it’s struggling.
 Now’s not the time!
 Focus on removing damaged leaves and getting your tree healthy again before shaping.

 How big is your plant? | How to Prune a Fiddle Leaf Fig

 Take the size of your tree into account.
 My rule is to not remove more than 5 leaves from a small fiddle leaf fig or 10 leaves from a large on at once.

-Wash your hands before pruning and use clean, sharp pruning shears to avoid crushing the stems or spreading bacteria (because this can lead to bacterial infection, which can serious endanger your plant!).
+Wash your hands before pruning and use clean, sharp pruning shears like these to avoid crushing the stems or spreading bacteria (because this can lead to bacterial infection, which can seriously endanger your plant!).

 To remove a leaf, make one quick, clean cut at the base of the stem near the trunk.
 And that’s it!
 Again, don’t remove more than 5-10 leaves at once, depending on the size of your tree.

 Pruning can be scary at first, but you’ll get the hang of it quick and find that it’s one of the most valuable things you can do for your plant.